Skip to main content

 STEP 2 Choose and play around with your charts

-Pro tip: Take a look at our Instagram or the Ravelry project pages for inspiration!
+Need Inspiration?
+Take a look at our Instagram or the Ravelry project pages for ideas on how to lay out your charts!

 Not sure where to start?
-Use the chart from the sample knit as your baseline and then make smaller adjustments, such as simply swapping the Octopus for the Seahorse, or the Shell for the Crab.
+Use the chart from the sample knit as your baseline and then make smaller adjustments, such as simply swapping an Octopus for a Seahorse, or a Shell for a Crab.
 This lets you work with a design that is already 90% to where you want it, but you can make a few personal decisions to make it unique!

 Want to make it taller?
 No worries!
 You can either just tape your charts higher on the paper, or use a second Blank Doodle Master Chart page to continue your design.
 For this example, maybe we want to add a Lighthouse chart, or Seagulls above the top of the water, so we can extend the chart vertically.